hypre-space/hypredrive/docs/usrman-src/input_structure.rst

   values are any non-negative floating point numbers.
 Default value is `0.0`, which means no dropping.

 - ``cycle`` - MGR traversal cycle.
-Numeric values preserve the legacy encoding:
+Numeric values preserve the legacy encoding.
-  `1` selects V-cycle and `2` selects W-cycle.
+  `1` selects a V-cycle and `2` selects a W-cycle.
 Symbolic values ``v``, ``w``, ``v(1,0)``, ``v(0,1)``, ``v(1,1)``, ``w(1,0)``, ``w(0,1)``, and ``w(1,1)``
-  may also be used; the tuple selects pre-, post-, or pre-and-post smoothing with HYPRE ``>= 3.1.0`` develop number ``>= 50``.
+  are also valid.
+The tuple selects pre-smoothing, post-smoothing, or both with HYPRE ``>= 3.1.0`` develop number ``>= 50``.
 On older HYPRE versions, the key is accepted for compatibility but ignored.

-- ``level`` - special keyword for defining specific parameters for each MGR level.
-Each level is identified by its numeric ID starting from `0` (finest) and placed in increasing order on the next indentation level of the YAML input.
+- ``level`` - Defines parameters for each MGR level.
+A numeric identifier selects each level.
+The finest level has identifier `0`.
+Put the levels in increasing order at the next YAML indentation level.

   - ``f_dofs`` - (Mandatory) Array containing the identifiers of F (fine) degrees of freedom to be treated in the current level.
 Available values are any integer numbers